samirp91/course-scheduler-app/README.md

-# U of T Schedule Generator
+tes# U of T Schedule Generator
 ### Welcome to U of T Schedule Generator
 If you would like to contribute, feel free to fork this repo and make pull requests.
 To start this application, you must have node.js installed.